LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/November /week-of-november-5th.md

   * **Conversation interactiveness** - Give priority to conversations where the consumer has just written a message and therefore is considered more interactive.
 * Brands can now define their own business rules that dictate which conversations to prioritize based on the number of transfers the conversation has been through or by assigning a higher priority to conversations that are being transferred to or from a specific skill.

-**Enablement:** Please contact your LivePerson account team to enable this feature.

 **Please note:**
 The following parameters are taken into consideration in the new queue prioritization: